 If your projector has speakers in it and the area is small it may work fine.
 However, for a more surround sound experience, acquire a projector that has an audio output and plug in speakers designed for movie watching.
+You could even buy a soundbar and if you’re unsure which speaker to get, check out this helpful budget buyers guide.
 The placement of them is important as well.
 Place a speaker, one on each side of the row of seats – the larger the speakers the more surface area the sound will cover.

 They are convenient and simple to use.
 For those with limited space, place your projector on a rolling stand for easy mobility and storage.
 Be sure to take measurements of both the height of the projector and the stand to be sure the image is hitting the screen or wall exactly where you want it.